xlladdins/xll/docs/Excel4Macros/DELETE.COMMAND.md

 **Remarks**

--   If the specified command does not exist, DELETE.COMMAND returns the
+  - > If the specified command does not exist, DELETE.COMMAND returns
-    > \#VALUE! error value and interrupts the macro.
+    > the \#VALUE\! error value and interrupts the macro.

--   After a command is deleted, the command number for all commands
+  - > After a command is deleted, the command number for all commands
     > below that command is decreased by one.

--   When you delete a built-in command, DELETE.COMMAND returns a unique
+  - > When you delete a built-in command, DELETE.COMMAND returns a
-    > ID number for that command.
+    > unique ID number for that command.
 You can use this ID number with
     > ADD.COMMAND to restore the built-in command to the original menu.

 >